 Q6.
 How long is the DocuSign free trial?

 A. DocuSign offers a 30-day free trial to help you decide if you want to purchase a plan.

 Q7.
 Does everybody signing the document need a DocuSign account?

-A. No. Documents are shared via email, and recipients can review the document, upload their signature, and complete the e-signing process without having an account.
+A. No. Documents are shared via email, and recipients can review the document, upload documents with their signature, and complete the e-signing process without having an account.